DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 ## I. <a name="newtonian-determinism" href="#Contents">Determinism & Fatalism</a>

 Many of history's most brilliant thinkers, including both **Newton and Einstein**, subscribed to the philosophy of determinism.
 This view holds that all events, including human actions, are determined by preceding events in accordance with the laws of nature.
 Free will is an illusion, and thus, moral responsibility is also negated.
-However, this understanding was fundamentally shaken by the advent of Heisenberg's Uncertainty Principle.
+However, this understanding was fundamentally shaken by the advent of Heisenberg's Uncertainty Principle. **Individuals who adhere to the doctrine of double predestination can be categorized within this group.**

 <!-- Both Heisenberg's and Gödel's findings suggest that there are fundamental limits to what can be known or measured, whether in the realm of physics or mathematics. -->